-Ideally, CrossFit is to train for any contingency and this is possible solely by randomizing the workouts.
-This is not to say thought is not put into the workouts!
-The workouts are systematically programmed with a science and careful exposure to weight lifting, gymnastics, and metabolic conditioning.
+CrossFit is designed for an average person to train for any and every real life situation and this is made possible solely by randomizing the workouts.
+But don't confuse random with thoughtless!
+The workouts are systematically programmed with tested science and careful exposure to weight lifting, gymnastics, and metabolic conditioning.

 Every day you perform movements that copy motor recruitment patterns.
 Examples of functional movements would be moving from a standing position into a seated position ("squatting"), carrying as many grocery bags as possible from the car to the kitchen ("farmer carry"), picking up a heavy object from the floor ("deadlift"), or placing the box of Christmas decorations into the attic ("push press").

 We might not think of these everyday movements as something to learn and progress in a gym setting, but CrossFit thrives on preparing people for safely performing these Functional Movements.

 This idea often scares people out of ever stepping foot into a Box*.
 In order to properly measure and calculate a member’s power output, the workouts must be timed and logged.
 If your boss gave you a deadline, chances are you will work hard to meet that deadline.
 Your deadline in the box is to complete the workout in a set amount of time.
 Obviously, if you are new to CrossFit, your power output will be lower than the member who just celebrated their 1 year anniversary.

 *Box = Each CrossFit establishment is referred to as a “Box” and not a “gym.”

 SPORT & APPLICATION

 At CrossFit Lifted, we believe in the structure and ethos behind CrossFit® and stand behind it's pursuit of long term health for every individual, regardless of their physical adaptation.
 For more information, please read "What is Fitness?", an easy-to-read breakdown and summary of the science behind CrossFit and why it works so well.